Decarbonize Solutions

 Low carbon Heating

-When your house is heat efficient you do need expensive boilers & heating systems.
-Passive houses require so little heat just a simple direct electrical heating device will suffice, such as underfloor or a simple plugin heater.
+Efficient houses do not need expensive boilers & heating systems.
+Passive houses require very little heat input usually just the sun, people and appliances are enough, or a simple direct electrical heating device will suffice, such as underfloor or a simple plug-in heater.

 When To Heat ?